The power of sleep for recovery

 Sleep also manages your hormonal environment.
 After only one week of sleeping less, healthy young men showed lower daytime testosterone, a hormone linked with muscle mass, strength and overall vigour.
 That means the same gym work delivers less return when sleep is restricted.

 Your nervous system recovers during sleep too.
-When sleep drops, reaction times slow and attention lapses increase on the Psychomotor Vigilance Test, a standard measure of alertness.
+When sleep drops, reaction times slow and attention lapses increase.
 On the track or in the gym, slower reactions cost metres and raise error rates.

 Finally, sleep protects against injury.
 Adolescent athletes who averaged fewer than eight hours per night had about 1.7 times higher risk of injury than those who slept more.
-While age and sports differ, the principle is clear.
 More consistent sleep is linked with fewer time-loss setbacks.

 How much sleep and what kind